Ordinary day

 • thistles

-I am almost done the thistles.
+I am almost done with the thistles.
 Only three small patches remain but the gulls are nesting in these so I will leave them until I have some backup.
 The record breaker thistle is 17.5 inches, found by the rock wall behind the water storage building.

 I had to lower the flag this evening as winds were >25 knots and forecast to reach 30-40 tomorrow.
 The original “Flagpole” gull was not impressed.
 I stayed very close to the pole and couldn’t be reached by her beak or bomb.
 “Latecomer” gull, on the other side of the pole, still has eggs in her nest so she just left the area.
 Hopefully the winds diminish before her chicks hatch – raising the flag with the two approaching from different sides will require a thick rubber raincoat with some additional padding underneath.